When Rishabh Pant sledged in junior cricket

 "That was the funniest sledge I ever heard", he said, with a broad smile.

-Interestingly, Pant was himself at the receiving end of a verbal assault yesterday, with Stuart Broad serving him a rude remark after dismissing him during India's first innings.
+Interestingly, Pant was himself at the receiving end of a verbal assault in England, with Stuart Broad serving him a rude remark after dismissing him during India's first innings.
 Playing his first Test innings, Pant edged a Broad delivery onto his own stumps and was sent back with a flurry of words.